joshuacc/recon/README.md

   commands: {
     // The key is the name of the command
     growth: {
-      // The default directions for this command
+      // The default prompt for this command
-      directions: "How are we doing on our growth goals?",
+      prompt: "How are we doing on our growth goals?",
       // The `gather` object must be provided, and must have at least one key
       // specifying an agent to use
       gather: {